 Chopard is known for its endless love for all things automotive.
-During the last two or three of years, the Swiss brand has introduced a number of beautiful sporty timekeepers (check this Mille Miglia Zagato Chronograph GMT Limited Edition (Ref.
+During the last two or three of years, they have introduced a number of beautiful sporty timekeepers (check this Mille Miglia Zagato Chronograph GMT Limited Edition (Ref.
 168550-6001) for example) and it doesn’t look like they are going to stop churning out new racing-inspired chronographs and three-handers any time soon.
-Coming in a flashy black-and-yellow (a color scheme, which is often associated with Chevrolet’s Corvette Racing team, although I am not sure whether the similarity is intentional or purely coincidental), the new Chopard Grand Prix de Monaco Historique Chrono 2014 (ref.
-168570-3001) will surely not go unnoticed even if you plan to wear it with a Hawaiian shirt.
+Coming in a flashy black-and-yellow (a color scheme, which is often associated with Chevrolet’s Corvette Racing team, although I am not sure whether the similarity is intentional or purely coincidental), the Chopard Grand Prix de Monaco Historique Chrono 2014 (ref.
+168570-3001) will not go unnoticed even if you plan to wear it with a Hawaiian shirt.

 The Grand Prix de Monaco Historique Chrono 2014 was officially presented at the Baselworld 2014 fair.
-The new watch looks like an evolution of their 2012 Grand Prix de Monaco Historique and the last year’s Mille Miglia limited edition model, both members of their Classic Racing collection.
+It looks like an evolution of their 2012 Grand Prix de Monaco Historique and the last year’s Mille Miglia limited edition model, both members of their Classic Racing collection.

-Of course, there is a certain “vintage” or maybe “classic” feel about the watch: it looks like Chopard feels a certain pressure from Rolex’s recently revived Tudor brand that, too, features layouts heavily based on designs from the 1970s or even 1960s.
-As a result, we have a very clean, easy to grasp at a single glance dial with a highly contrast color scheme and very well-chosen typefaces for all four inscriptions printed near the relatively large date aperture at 3 o’clock.
+Of course, there is a certain “vintage” or maybe “classic” feel about the watch: it looks like Chopard feels a certain pressure from Rolex’s recently revived Tudor brand that, too, features layouts 1970s or even heavily based on designs from the 1960s.
+As a result, we have a clean, easy to grasp at a single glance dial with a high-contrast color scheme and well-chosen typefaces for all four inscriptions printed near the relatively large date aperture at 3 o’clock.

 Its slightly oversized 44.5 mm body (see specs below) is crafted from titanium.
 The stainless steel bezel features an insert fashioned out of anodized aluminum that, too, sporty finely printed tachymeter scale with its Km/h numbers dubbed with bright yellow dots that make the watch look even more appealing.